o3de/o3de.org/content/docs/userguide/components/area-light.md

 ---
-description: ' Use the Area Light component on an entity to light an area in &ALYlong;. '
+description: ' Use the Area Light component on an entity to light an area in Amazon Lumberyard. '
 title: Area Light
 ---
 # Area Light {#component-area-light}